Noblesville City Council amends city salary and traffic ordinances

 What Happened: The council waived the rules and approved an ordinance amending the traffic schedule on first reading.

-What it Means: The amendment will make parking on Clinton Street a restricted zone on both sides of 8th Street to 9th Street with a time limit of two hours.
+What it Means: The amendment will make parking on Clinton Street a restricted zone on 8th Street to 9th Street with a time limit of two hours.
 It was not included in the original traffic schedule because of a clerical error, said Noblesville City Clerk Evelyn Lees.

 What’s Next: The new ordinance goes into effect.